 12 minutes 37 seconds

 Keep a tarot journal by assembling the Holistic Tarot study guides, handouts, and your own journal notes into a three-ring binder.
 By the way, here are a few of my recommendations for RWS-based beginner tarot decks.
-An overview of the tarot structure will also be covered.
+An overview of the tarot structure, the Major Arcana and the four suits of the Minor Arcana, will also be covered.

 34 minutes 07 seconds